-Responsible for both the venue and menu meeting planners must think ahead and plan with strategy to ensure both are as accommodating as the rest of your event.
-Airborne food allergies as well as pollen and natural elements all must be taken into consideration.
+Responsible for both the venue and menu meeting planners must think ahead and plan with a strategy to ensure both are as accommodating as the rest of your event.
+Airborne food allergies, as well as pollen and natural elements all, must be taken into consideration.

 1. Despite common belief, evenings are no more likely to have a lower pollen count than mornings or midday.
 Seasonal pollen drift is a problem and there’s no way to tell how much of it or how intense it may be the day of your event.
-During the peak season pollen levels shoot through the roof especially when it’s dry regardless of time of day.
-So unfortunately there’s no time of day more or less likely to irritate those with allergies.
+During the peak season, pollen levels shoot through the roof especially when it’s dry regardless of the time of day.
+So, unfortunately, there’s no time of day more or less likely to irritate those with allergies.

 4. For floral selections avoid lavender, gerbera daisies, wisteria, jasmine, baby’s breath, zinnias, pussy willow, and sunflowers.
 Better alternatives for pollen-sensitive attendees include azaleas, lilies, begonias, crocuses, cyclamen, hydrangeas, orchids, peonies, roses (non-fragrant), tulips, and violets.

 5. Make sure all attendees are clear that some or all of the event will be held outside so any hardcore sufferers can plan ahead, pre-medicate and bring medication with them.